MetaMask/eth-phishing-detect/README.md

 For understanding the lists, see [`doc/lists-ref.md`](doc/lists-ref.md).
-Contributors are encouraged to read [`CONTRIBUTING.md`](./CONTRIBUTING.md) to for tips, pointers, and guidelines before reporting or collaborating.
+Contributors are encouraged to read [`CONTRIBUTING.md`](./CONTRIBUTING.md) for tips, pointers, and guidelines before reporting or collaborating.

 To keep a tidy file, use the following CLI to make changes to the list: